 You should not apply for the PMP exam if you have less experience than required.
 Once you have completed your experience requirements, you can apply.

-Please check your PMP eligibility before applying for the exam.
+Please check your PMP requirements before applying for the exam.

 Tips for Completing the PMP Application Form